dfarone02/Data-Science-Job-Salaries/README.md

 Solution
 ---------------------
 The answer is through classification models that are much more advanced than I have examined in this repository.
 This project features a dataset consisting of 700 individuals in 4 career fields of Data Science:( Data Scientist, Data Analyst, Machine Learning Engineer, Data Engineer).
 The dataset contains features such as the individual's degree, work experience, company, geographic location, age, and of course, job title and salary.
 After performing some Exploratory Data Analysis, Feature Engineering, and Testing and Training Data Splits, this project produced 2 models.
 The first, a Decision Tree for each job title (Data Analyst, Data Engineer, Data Scientist, and Machine Learning Engineer) to deterime if an individual is in that job position or not.
-The second set of models is a Boosted Decision Tree Classifier model, which is a more advanced method of classification, but looks to achieve the same objective as the logistic regression model.
+The second set of models is a Mutlti-Label Multi-Output Classifier (using Random Forest Classifier) model, which is a more advanced method of classification, but looks to achieve the same objective as the logistic regression model, but all in one model instead of 4 different iterations of logistic regression.
 Both of these models will be evaluated and explained in further detail.
 The title of Data Scientist is generally the most desired title of these 4 job areas.
 It also appears the most in the dataset of any job title.
 I have the goal of the Data Scientist field being the best classified of the four job titles.

 Logistic Regression
 --------------------